 Life goes on, and saving something from the ruins is special.
 It is not glorious work, and nobody remembers them, but rescue workers deserve mention.
 These folks - heroes.

-Armin Theophil Wegner (October 16, 1886 – May 17, 1978) was a WWI german medic who photographed and documented the Armenian Genocide by the Turks in 1914-1916, Later, he was persecuted by the Nazis in WWII for his condemnation of anti-semitism.
+Armin Theophil Wegner (October 16, 1886 – May 17, 1978) was a WWI german medic who photographed and documented the Armenian Genocide by the Turks in 1914-1916, Later, he was persecuted by the Germans in WWII for his condemnation of anti-semitism.
 In 1933, he authored an impassioned plea to Adolf Hitler on behalf of the Jews of Germany.
 He was not Jewish - what business, most people would ask, was it of his?
 He considered it his business.

 He was there at the beginning, when it counted, and he instantly and loudly protested.
 If others had joined him, things might have been different - but they didn't.
 What more can you do?
 His wife divorced him just before the war because of his protests.
 He wound up in a succession of concentration camps during the war, including the notorious Oranienburg.
 Somehow, he survived.
 He died forgotten, though his memory has been honored at times since then.